rtCamp/snapwp/DEVELOPMENT.md

 ### Setup

-1. Use node version in .nvmrc
+1. Copy the example environment file to `.env` and update the values as needed.

     ```bash
+    cp .env.example .env
+    ```

+2. Use the node version defined in .nvmrc.

+    ```bash
     nvm use
     ```

-2. Install the NPM dependencies:
+3. Install the NPM dependencies.

     ```bash
     npm install
     ```

-3. Build the packages:
+4. Build the packages.

     ```bash
     npm run build
     ```

-4. Publish packages locally:
+5. Publish packages locally.

     ```bash
     npm run publish:local